Updated May 22, 2023

 - Giving employees responsibility and autonomy.

 - Including their suggestions in the decision-making process.

-- Allowing exploring different ways of working and giving them the flexibility to do their job.
+- Exploring different ways of working gives them the flexibility to do their job.

 - Tying their pay to their performance.